About special projects

-We are seeking individuals who are able to transform the lives of people living with cancer in Sussex with an exceptional donation to this work, for which we would be pleased to explore opportunities for public recognition.
+We are seeking individuals who are able to transform the lives of people living with cancer in Sussex with an exceptional donation to this work.
+We would be pleased to explore opportunities for public recognition.

 Taking the big leap in Scotland